dgrant/www-pommedapi/src/content/holidays.en.md

 ﻿# Holidays and school closure

 The preschool is closed on all statutory holidays.
-In addition, there is a two-week Christmas Break and a one-week Spring Break.
-Our Christmas Break coincides with the Vancouver School Board’s Winter Break.
-Our Spring Break coincides with the second week of the Vancouver School Board’s two-week Spring Break.
+In addition, there is a two-week Christmas Break and a two-week Spring Break, coinciding with the Vancouver School Board's Winter Break and Spring Break.
 The Secretary will send out a list of school closure dates for the current year shortly after the preschool opens in September.

 Pomme d’Api will be closed on: